 “She was like, ‘I’m not just gonna complain about this regulation, this regulation is stupid and I’m gonna fight it,’” Joe recalled.
-It wasn’t just about her at this point — there were likely other sailors that had been affected by this regulation.
+It wasn’t just about her at this point — there were likely other sailors who had been affected by this regulation.
 She was right.

 Shannon initially ran her concerns up the Navy’s chain of command with no indication that she was being taken seriously.
-So she turned to the U.S. Congress.
+So she turned to the US Congress.

-Shannon was as thorough in her approach to congress as she was in combat, writing letters in both “military speak” as well as “civilian” so that anyone could understand the changes she was proposing.
-She even wrote an op-ed that was titled “If You’re Fit for Combat, Why Aren’t You Fit to be an Officer in the Navy?”
+Shannon was as thorough in her approach to Congress as she was in combat, writing letters in both “military speak” as well as “civilian” so that anyone could understand the changes she was proposing.
+She even wrote an op-ed that was titled “If You’re Fit for Combat, Why Aren’t You Fit To Be an Officer in the Navy?”

 Indeed, she was fit for combat.
 Her unit’s next rotation to Iraq and Syria was approaching, and since she was no longer being accepted into the clinical psychology program, she would be going with them.
 Although it’s true that had her commission been approved, she wouldn’t have gone on her final deployment, it should be noted that she wasn’t “forced” to deploy in lieu of commissioning.
 The elite unit she was a member of was an all-volunteer force.
 If she didn’t want to go, all she had to do was say the word.

 But that’s not Shannon.
 She was, after all, a warrior first and foremost, trained and ready to hunt down the most evil people on the planet.
-And, damnit, she was good at it.
+And, damn it, she was good at it.